 From painting at local outreach centers, cooking in the Share soup kitchen, or walking children to school on the Walking School Bus, the members of Vancouver First are involved in outreach throughout the community and the regional Washington area.
 We would love for you to join us in as many of these opportunities as you can.
 If you are interested or have questions about any of the activities that you see listed please contact Gary in the church office.

-- SHARE lunches: Each Thursday for the past thirty years, teams from First Church cooks and serves a lunch at Share House.
+- SHARE lunches: Each Thursday for the past 30 years, teams from VanFUMC cooks and serves a lunch at Share House.
 If you would like to help with this once a month commitment, we can find a team for you to join.
 No experience necessary!

-- WHO Shelter – We finished a successful week of volunteering at the St. Paul’s WHO Shelter.
-Thank you to all of those volunteers that brought food, and served on our 24 shifts during those weeks.
+- WHO Shelter – Volunteering at the St. Paul’s WHO Shelter.
+Thank you to all of those volunteers that brought food, and served many homeless in our community.

-- Trunk or Treat was again our biggest event of the year!
-Over 500 munchkins came through in costume, playing games and collecting candy from our congregation.
-Always a great time, regardless of weather, this year we were blessed with beautiful sunshine and laughter.
+- Trunk or Treat – Hundreds of youngsters come through in costume, playing games and collecting candy from our congregation.
+Always a great time, regardless of the weather.